PennClubs

 1. Recruitment, Membership and Events:

-All student organizations must be open to all persons without regard to any legally protected civil rights class status, as described in the EP Policy.
+All student organizations must be open to all persons without regard to any legally protected civil rights class status, as described in the EO Policy.
 All selection processes for student organizations must be demonstrably neutral, inclusive, and consistent with the EO Policy.
 Organizations are responsible for ensuring that all eligibility criteria, practices, and communications are neutral, inclusive, and do not create barriers—intentionally or unintentionally—based on identity.

 This guideline applies to: